dev-cycles/contextive/src/vscode/contextive/README.md

 ## Getting Started

-Use the `Contextive: Initialize Definitions` command from the command palette to create a sample definitions file.
+Use the `Contextive: Initialize Glossary File` command from the command palette to create a sample glossary file.
 A file will be created and opened with a sample set of definitions:

 ![Example of a Contextive definition hover over the word "context" in a yml file.](../../../docs/wiki/images/example_hover.png)

-This sample file illustrates the use of Contextive by defining the terms used in the definitions file yml structure itself.
+This sample file illustrates the use of Contextive by defining the terms used in the glossary file yml structure itself.
 You can hover over the name of the terms in the file to see Contextive in action (see the sample image above).

 You should delete the sample definitions and replace them with your own.

 ## Usage Guide

-See our [usage guide](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/) for details on the definitions file format and available options.
+See our [usage guide](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/) for details on the glossary file format and available options.

 ## Features

-* Initialize your Contextive Definitions
+* Initialize your Contextive Glossary
-* [Auto-complete](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#smart-auto-complete) from your Contextive Definitions
+* [Auto-complete](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#smart-auto-complete) from your Contextive Glossary
   * Shows definitions in auto-complete details
-* Hover to show definitions from your Contextive Definitions
+* Hover to show definitions from your Contextive Glossary
   * Hover over elements with [suffixes & prefixes](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#suffixes-and-prefixes)
   * Hover over usage of [multiple terms](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#combining-two-or-more-terms) combined using camelCase, PascalCase and snake_case
   * Hover over [multi-word](https://docs.contextive.tech/ide/v/1.14.1/guides/usage/#multi-word-terms) terms